Photoshop Free Transform Essential Skills

 When you're done transforming the object and you're ready to commit your changes, you can do so either by clicking the checkmark in the Options Bar or by pressing Enter (Win) / Return (Mac) on your keyboard.
 If you decide you don't want to keep your changes, click the Cancel button in the Options Bar (directly to the left of the checkmark) or press Esc on your keyboard.
 This will exit you out of Free Transform and return the object to its original shape and size:

 And there we have it!
 That's our complete look at the many ways of transforming objects and selections, from simple scaling and rotation to more advanced options like Skew, Distort and Perspective, all the way to the full power of Warp mode, using the Free Transform command in Photoshop!
-This tutorial is from our Photoshop Selections Learning Guide.
-Visit our Photoshop Basics section to learn more about Photoshop!
+For more about Photoshop's selection tools, see our How to make selections in Photoshop series.
+Or visit our Photoshop Basics section for more Photoshop topics!